 Hi, and welcome.
 You must be looking at some UX portfolios to have landed on this page.
-So, yes, here is some of my work, though the ones I am most excited about are fruits of collaboration that are sadly not available for a private portfolio.
+So, yes, here is some of my work, though the ones I am most excited about are fruits of a collaboration that I am not able to share publicly.

 - WCAG 2.1 – Digital Accessibility